zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/index.md

 You'll get started by setting up a Chef Delivery system and configuring your workstation.

-[COMMENT] Chef Delivery requires a license key.
-On the next page, we'll invite you to download a temporary license key for use with this tutorial.

 [GITHUB] After you complete this tutorial, you can refer back to the final version of the code on [GitHub](https://github.com/learn-chef/deliver-customers-rhel).

 [END_BOX]